canalplus/rx-player/doc/api/loadVideo_options.md

     directly the license or `null` if it can be done synchronously.

   - ``closeSessionsOnStop`` (``Boolean|undefined``): If set to ``true``, the ``MediaKeySession`` created for a content will be immediately closed when the content stops its playback.
 This might be required by your key system implementation (most often, it is not).

     If set to ``false`` or not set, the ``MediaKeySession`` can be reused if the same content needs to be re-decrypted.

+  - ``disableMediaKeysAttachmentLock`` (``Boolean|undefined``):
+    In regular conditions, we might want to wait for the media element to have decryption capabilities (what we call here "MediaKeys attachment") before beginning to load the actual content.

+    Waiting for that capability validation allows for example to play a content which contains both encrypted and unencrypted data on the Chrome browser.

+    However, we found that in some peculiar devices (like some set-top boxes) this can create a deadlock: the browser sometimes wait for some content to be loaded before validating the media element's decryption capabilities.

+    Because we didn't find a good enough compromise for now, we added the `disableMediaKeysAttachmentLock` boolean.
+    By setting it to `true`, we won't wait for "MediaKeys attachment" before pushing the first content.
+The downside being that content of mixed unencrypted/encrypted data might not be playable with that configuration.

+    You can try that property if your encrypted contents seems to load indefinitely on "exotic" targets.

 #### Example